Fast computation of exact confidence intervals for randomized experiments with binary outcomes: Abstract

 \section{Abstract}

 Given a randomized experiment with binary outcomes, exact confidence intervals for the average causal effect of the treatment can be computed through a series of permutation tests.
-This approach requires minimal assumptions and is valid for all sample sizes, as it does not rely on large-sample approximations such as the central limit theorem.
+This approach requires minimal assumptions and is valid for all sample sizes, as it does not rely on large-sample approximations such as those implied by the central limit theorem.
 We show that these confidence intervals can be found in $O(n \log n)$ permutation tests in the case of balanced designs, where the treatment and control groups have equal sizes, and $O(n^2)$ permutation tests in the general case.
 Prior to this work, the most efficient known constructions required $O(n^2)$ such tests in the balanced case [Li and Ding, 2016], and $O(n^4)$ tests in the general case [Rigdon and Hudgens, 2015].
 Our results thus facilitate exact inference as a viable option for randomized experiments far larger than those accessible by previous methods.
+We also generalize our construction to produce confidence intervals for other causal estimands, including the relative risk ratio and odds ratio, yielding similar computational gains. \\ \\ Keywords: Confidence interval, Design-based inference, Permutation test\\ JEL classification: C12, C63